 Spend exclusive time with just your older child

-Simply keeping in mind how a new older sibling might be feeling and addressing his feelings through talking about them, paying extra attention to your older child, and including him in baby-related activities can imbue a fledgling sibling relationship with love.
+Simply keeping in mind how a new older sibling might be feeling and addressing their feelings through talking about them, paying extra attention to your older child, and including them in baby-related activities can imbue a fledgling sibling relationship with love.
 And that’s the best kind of start.

 About the author: